NAGIREDDY-GARI-TEJA/NAGIREDDY-GARI-TEJA/README.md

-- 👋 Hi, I’m @NAGIREDDY-GARI-TEJA
+- 👋 Hi, I’m @NAGIREDDY GARI TEJA
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on Data Science related projects
-- 📫 How to reach me gmail
+- 📫 Reach me at tnagireddygari@gmail.com

 <!---
 NAGIREDDY-GARI-TEJA/NAGIREDDY-GARI-TEJA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.